kubernetes-sigs/cluster-api-provider-azure/docs/book/src/topics/aso.md

 More context around the decision for CAPZ to pivot towards using ASO can be found in the [proposal](https://github.com/kubernetes-sigs/cluster-api-provider-azure/blob/main/docs/proposals/20230123-azure-service-operator.md).

-## The biggest changes
+## Primary changes

 For most users, the introduction of ASO is expected to be fully transparent and backwards compatible.
-Changes that may affect specific use-cases are described below.
+Changes that may affect specific use cases are described below.

 ### Installation